 Benefits = Stress-free workout that improves mind-body awareness, mental strength, and stamina.

 Benefits = Increased lactate threshold to run faster at easier effort levels.
-Improves focus, race simulation, and mental strength.
+It improves focus, race simulation, and mental strength.

 Benefits = Improved running form and economy, endurance, mind-body coordination, motivation, and fat-burning.